ZimbiX/drowsier/README.md

 ## Todo

-- Support emergency override in TTY mode via long printed codes
+- Auto-generate printable override codes for TTY mode
 - Stop audio notification when resuming from sleep in the morning
 - Use a logger
 - User config file which overrides default config file